 You’ll need an SMS customer service software or online platform that lets you send and receive text messages.
 Thousands of businesses choose SimpleTexting because we support two-way conversations, and all incoming SMS messages are free.

 If you’re just in the research, then try us out completely free for 14 days.
 You don’t have to input any credit card details, and you get to send 50 complimentary text messages.

 When you sign-up with SimpleTexting, you have the choice: use a toll-free number, or text enable your current number.
 Companies often go with the latter as their customers are already familiar with that phone.
-However, your SimpleTexting account comes equipped with a toll-free number and also provides you with the option to send text messages.
+However, your SimpleTexting account comes equipped with a toll-free number and also provides you with the option to send mass text messages.
 You can learn more about picking the right phone number in this article.

 The “build it and they will come” mantra does not apply to new customer service channels, unfortunately.
 However, there are a ton of different ways that you can promote your new support channel.